Thunderbolt Fantasy: Thunderbolt Fantasy

-Two manga adaptations have been released in Japan, the first one under the same title as the television series, written by Urobuchi and illustrated by Yui Sakuma, which began serialization in Kodansha's Weekly Morning magazine on July 21, 2016.
+Two manga adaptations have been released in Japan, the first one under the same title as the television series, written by Urobuchi and illustrated by Yui Sakuma, which was serialized in Kodansha's Weekly Morning magazine from July 21, 2016, to April 6, 2017 and collected into four volumes.
 This adaptation is licensed in North America by Seven Seas Entertainment.

 Thunderbolt Fantasy: Otome Genyūki

 The second manga is a webmanga titled Thunderbolt Fantasy: Otome Genyūki (Eng.
 Thunderbolt Fantasy: A Maiden's Magical Journey) written by the Thunderbolt Fantasy Project.
 It is illustrated by Kairi Shimotsuki, creator of Brave 10 and Madness, and presents Dān Fěi's perspective of her journey.
-Otome Genyūki began serialization under Akita Shoten's Champion Cross web magazine on September 27, 2016.
-The final chapter was released on February 28, 2017.
+Otome Genyūki was serialized in Akita Shoten's Champion Cross web magazine from September 27, 2016, to February 28, 2017, and compiled into one volume.

 Novel

-The Thunderbolt Fantasy main website announced on December 28, 2016 that a side novel of the show was currently in progress.

-On January 20, 2017, the Nitroplus website revealed the name of the novel to be Thunderbolt Fantasy Gaiden and that it would mainly focus on Lǐn Xuě Yā, Xíng Hài, and Shā Wú Shēng's pasts.
-It is written by Erika Mitsunori and Shotaro Teshirogi and illustrated by Shinov Mimori and Minamoto Satoshi, and supervised by Gen Urobuchi.
-The release date was April 7, 2017.
+Thunderbolt Fantasy Gaiden was released on April 7, 2017.
+The novel mainly focuses on Lǐn Xuě Yā, Xíng Hài, and Shā Wú Shēng's pasts.
+It is written by Mitsunori Enami and Shotaro Teshirogi and illustrated by Shinov Mimori and Satoru Minamoto, and supervised by Gen Urobuchi.